eead-csic-compbio/coexpression_motif_discovery/Differential Analysis/README.md

 ### Pseudo alignment using Kallisto
 Once the high quality reads from each RNA-seq project were obtained, the pseudo-aligner kallisto v.0.43.1 was used for fast and accurate transcripts count and abundance.
 Kallisto was run in two steps:
-- **Building the transcriptome index from all cDNA transcripts of Prunus persica v2, release 39 (Ensembl Plants)**:
+a. **Building the transcriptome index from all cDNA transcripts of Prunus persica v2, release 39 (Ensembl Plants)**:

 ```
 cd kallisto